john-klein/john-klein.github.io/index.md

 Since September 2009, I am a (tenured) associate professor at the University of Lille (formerly University of Lille1 Sciences and Technologies).
 I belong to the faculty of sciences and technologies which is located in the "Cité Scientifique" campus of Villeneuve d'Ascq.
 I am a member of the department of electrical engineering and automation department but I also teach in the department of computer sciences.
 I am also affiliated to CRIStAL, the research center in computer sciences, automatic control and signal processing of the university.

-I obtained the H.D.R. in mathematical sciences from the University of Lille1 Sciences and Technologies in 2017 and a Ph.D. in informations sciences from the University of Rouen in 2008.
+I obtained the H.D.R. in computer sciences from the University of Lille in 2017 and a Ph.D. in informations sciences from the University of Rouen in 2008.
 Prior to that, I was an intern in Beijing University and I obtained a Master degree from the University of Bordeaux1 and ENSEIRB.

 * * *